apache/flink/docs/content/docs/deployment/overview.md

 restarting jobs accessing the filesystem concurrently and making it unavailable to other services.
 Additionally, having a single cluster running multiple jobs implies more load for the JobManager, who is responsible for the book-keeping of all the jobs in the cluster.

-### Per-Job Mode (deprecated)

-{{< hint danger >}}
-Per-job mode is only supported by YARN and has been deprecated in Flink 1.15.
-It will be dropped in [FLINK-26000](https://issues.apache.org/jira/browse/FLINK-26000).
-Please consider application mode to launch a dedicated cluster per-job on YARN.
-{{< /hint >}}

-Aiming at providing better resource isolation guarantees, the *Per-Job* mode uses the available resource provider framework (e.g. YARN) to spin up a cluster for each submitted job.
-This cluster is available to that job only.
-When the job finishes, the cluster is torn down and any lingering resources (files, etc) are cleared up.
-This provides better resource isolation, as a misbehaving job can only bring down its own TaskManagers.
-In addition, it spreads the load of book-keeping across multiple JobManagers, as there is one per job.

 ### Summary